Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 I0124 12:52:21.311574       1 shared_informer.go:320] Caches are synced for service config
 ```

-From this logline: `Using iptables proxy` -> We could see that the kube-proxy is using the `iptables`.
+From this logline: `Using iptables proxy` -> We could see that the kube-proxy is using the `iptables proxy`.

 </details>